 |Canon EOS 7D Mark II||1.6x||22.4 x 15.0mm||4.1µm||5472 x 3648||20.2||1.0x||100%||f/6.6|

 The a7 III yields an only mid-level pixel density relative to the other currently available full frame format models.
 Here is a resolution comparison between the Sony a7 III and the a7R III.
-Notice the moiré showing in the a7 III these results.
+Notice the moiré showing in the a7 III results (influenced by the Capture One software conversion).

-Lower pixel density means lower resolution, but there are advantages to lower resolution sensors with lower noise levels and lower price being two of my favorites.
+Lower pixel density means lower resolution, but there are advantages to lower resolution sensors with lower noise levels at the pixel level (but not at equivalent output size) and lower price being two of my favorites.
 The benefits of the large amount of light captured by the full frame sensor format is huge and many will find 24.2 MP of resolution more than adequate, especially considering the quality of those megapixels.

 High on my list of a7 III tests was to look at the image quality and the site's standard noise test is always illuminating in that regard.